ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ## 5. ZKT Protocol

-We now describe a protocol that referred to Plonkup[^3] which is customized for ZKT Vala.
+We now describe a protocol that referred to Plonkup[^3] which is customized for ZKT network.

 #### Common Referenced Input